 - Chewing, swallowing, or speaking difficulties

-- Spastic hemiplegia affects one side of the body
+- Spastic hemiplegia: motor impairments in one side of the body

-- Spastic monoplegia affects one limb (usually an arm)
+- Spastic monoplegia: motor impairments in one limb (usually an arm)

-- Spastic diplegia affects both legs (can also mildly affect the arms)
+- Spastic diplegia: motor impairments in both legs (may also mildly affect the arms)

-- Spastic triplegia affects three limbs (typically both legs and an arm)
+- Spastic triplegia: motor impairments in 3 limbs (typically both legs and an arm)

-- Spastic quadriplegia affects all four limbs (can also affect the muscles around the mouth)
+- Spastic quadriplegia: motor impairments that affect all four limbs (may also affect the muscles around the mouth)

-While spastic hemiplegia, diplegia, and quadriplegia are prevalent, spastic monoplegia and triplegia are rare.
+Spastic hemiplegia, diplegia, and quadriplegia are most common, while spastic monoplegia and triplegia are more rare.

+To effectively manage spastic cerebral palsy and improve motor functions, individuals should focus on promoting neuroplasticity.
 Neuroplasticity is the brain’s ability to rewire itself.
-While damaged parts of the brain cannot heal, affected functions can be reassigned to healthy areas of the brain through consistent stimulation.
+While damaged parts of the brain cannot heal, affected functions may be reassigned to healthy areas of the brain through consistent stimulation.

-The more repetitions a person performs, the stronger the neural pathway for that function become.
+The more repetitions a person performs, the stronger the neural pathways for that function become.

-It is ideal to start management for spastic CP as early as possible because children’s brains have higher levels of plasticity than those of adults.
+It is ideal to start management as early as possible because children’s brains have higher levels of plasticity than those of adults.
 As a result, it is usually easier for children to acquire new skills to replace abnormal movement patterns.

-Some of the most effective ways to manage the symptoms of spastic CP include:
+Below, we’ll provide some of the most effective ways to manage spastic cerebral palsy.

 1. Physical Therapy

-Physical therapy for spastic CP will focus on improving an individual’s mobility through exercise.
+Physical therapy for spastic cerebral palsy focuses on improving an individual’s mobility through targeted exercises.

-By continuously stimulating the muscles and moving the joints, individuals with spastic CP can expand their range of motion and reduce the excitability of spastic muscles.
+By continuously stimulating the muscles and moving the joints, individuals with spastic CP may expand their range of motion, improve circulation, and promote neuroplasticity to reduce spasticity.

 2. Occupational Therapy

-Occupational therapy involves practicing activities of daily living like brushing one’s teeth or getting dressed to improve overall mobility.
+Occupational therapy involves improves one’s functional abilities, primarily through practicing activities of daily living such as brushing one’s teeth or getting dressed.

-By practicing everyday activities, individuals with spastic CP can develop the skills necessary to optimize their independence.
+By practicing everyday activities, individuals with spastic CP develop the skills necessary to optimize their independence.

 3. Orthotic Devices

-Orthotic devices like braces, splints, and casts can be extremely helpful for managing spastic CP.
+Orthotic devices like braces, splints, and casts can be extremely helpful for managing spastic cerebral palsy.

-Orthotic devices help promote proper form and musculoskeletal alignment.
-They’ll also mildly stretch spastic muscles and help support underused muscles.
+Orthotic devices promote proper form and musculoskeletal alignment.
+They’ll also mildly stretch spastic muscles and support underused muscles.

-Botox is a nerve blocker that gets directly injected into spastic muscles to relieve high muscle tone.
+Botox is a nerve blocker that is directly injected into spastic muscles to relieve high muscle tone.

 5. Muscle Relaxants

-Baclofen is a muscle relaxant that helps reduce spasticity by regulating the release of neurotransmitters that cause muscle contractions.
+Baclofen is a muscle relaxant that reduces spasticity by regulating the release of neurotransmitters that cause muscle contractions.

 Like Botox, the effects of muscle relaxants are temporary and may not be ideal for long-term use.
 Generally, muscle relaxants do not last very long and will need to be administered more regularly than Botox.